Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 In comparison, the next several groups of medications, supplements, vitamins, and herbal compounds we discuss are likely taken for different therapeutic reasons.
 Their inhibitory effect on the blood clotting process is generally considered a side effect and therefore an important factor that the person taking the agent may not be aware of.

-Your dentist’s concern isn’t just about excessive blood loss during or following your procedure.
-Your body’s ability to form a blood clot in your tooth’s socket plays an important role in the post-extraction healing process Here’s how.
-If an adequate one doesn’t form, complications will occur.
+Your dentist’s concern isn’t only about excessive blood loss during or following your surgical procedure.
+Your body’s ability to form a blood clot in your tooth’s socket plays an important role in the post-extraction healing process Here’s how. and if an adequate one can’t form, complications will occur.

 2) NSAID pain relievers / anti-inflammatories. –